jhpyle/docassemble/_docs/docker.md

 1. Create an account with a cloud computing provider.
 2. Start a [sufficiently powerful](#install) virtual machine that runs some flavor of Linux.
+3. In the networking configuration (sometimes called the "firewall" or "security group"), open up ports 80 (HTTP) and 443 (HTTPS) to the outside world.
-3. Connect to the virtual machine using [SSH] in order to control it using a command line.
+4. Connect to the virtual machine using [SSH] in order to control it using a command line.
 This can be a complicated step because most providers use certificates rather than passwords for authentication.
+This requires port 22 to be open to the outside world.
+Some cloud providers may give you the option of connecting to a console from within the web browser.
-4. [Install Docker](#install) on the virtual machine.
+5. [Install Docker](#install) on the virtual machine.

+See the [example deployment] for step-by-step instructions using [Amazon Lightsail].

-There are also methods of controlling cloud computing resources from a local command line, where you type special commands to deploy [Docker] containers.
+There are also methods of controlling cloud computing resources from a local command line (for example, the [AWS CLI] and the [Azure CLI]), where you type special commands to deploy [Docker] containers.
 These can be very useful, but they tend to be more complicated to use than the basic [Docker] command line.

 # <a name="install"></a>Installing Docker